AnneKGoodfriend/menuGenerator/ReadMe.md

 We can see that `recipes` contains a list of our ingredients, each with a quantity defined.
 This looks like one tasty recipe, folks!

-Click next to make some new recipes and wrap things up!
+Click Next to make some new recipes and wrap things up!

 ---